 Other Health & well-being service

-Counselling & psychological services
+Counselling & Psychological Services

-24/7 counselling & mental health
+24/7 Counselling & Mental health

-Contact the Mental Health Line on 1800 011 511 for mental health acute care or Lifeline on 13 11 14 for crisis support and suicide prevention.
+Lifeline on 13 11 14 for crisis support and suicide prevention.

 Student Support Advisors